JonatanS/konstru-manual/known_limitations.md

 ## Characters

-To make sure everything is working as expected limit characters in your type and element names to our list of supported characters:
+To make sure everything is working as expected, limit characters in your type and element names to our list of supported characters:
 `0-9` `A-Z` `a-z` `._-\/()"×<>[]ñÑÄÖÜäöü`

 # Excel

-Excel can only be used to manipulate parameter values, change sections \(by name\) and materials \(by name\).
-Geometries and IDs can not be modified.
+Excel can be used only to manipulate parameter values, change sections \(by name\), and change materials \(by name\).
+Geometries and IDs can not be modified using Excel.

 # SAP2000